jimhigson/oboe.js/README.md

 again whenever a new element is added to it.
 Oboe supports css4-style selectors and gives them much the same meaning as in the [proposed css level 4 selector spec](http://www.w3.org/TR/2011/WD-selectors4-20110929/#subject).
-Prefixing a term with dollar means the callback receives the object matching that term rather than the usual implict arrangement of receiving the object matched by the last term of the jsonPath.
+Prefixing a term with dollar means the callback receives the object matching that term rather than the usual implicit arrangement of receiving the object matched by the last term of the jsonPath.

 ``` js